yodrew/yodrew.github.io/_pages/darkroom-retreat.md

 #### not

-There are three things the hygienic use of darkness is not: spiritual discipline, therapy, or a psychedelic.
+There are three things the hygienic use of darkness is not: spiritual, therapeutic, or psychedelic.

-##### not spiritual discipline
+##### not spiritual

-Discipline depends on the will.
+Spirituality deals with the smallest part of the psyche: the intersection of the conscious and especially mental aspects.
+It is an intense discipline.
+It depends on the will and on thinking.

 Will is the most delicate, energy-consuming, and ineffective part of the psyche.
-It is the part most in need of rest.
-But discipline sets the will in motion and gives it the main role.
-Discipline steals energy from healing of the faculties on which it depends.
+It is the most damaged and most in need of rest.

+Discipline takes energy from the processes that heal the willdepends.
 It gives the least possible benefit for the time, energy, and effort expended.
 It produces impressive results only by our abysmal standards.
 It prevents accomplishment of the top priority: full recovery of the psyche from its catastrophic damage.

-For example, meditation, like all spiritual practice, entails _super-effort to force access to subtle energy reserves to fuel artificial transformation_ (see Gurdjieff).
+For example, meditation, like all spiritual practice, entails _super-effort to force access to subtle energy reserves to fuel artificial transformation_[^].

 The hygienic approach entails exactly the opposite: _profound rest to accumulate energy for autonomic restoration_.
 At rest, the conscious self makes no attempt to ameliorate suffering.
 It only puts conditions of healing at the disposal of the unconscious.
 Whose job it is to coordinate the healing of the organism.

 Discipline begins with accepting an artificial internal conflict as natural.
 I mean, "the monstrous absurdity of original sin" (–Ayn Rand).
-Then one struggles "against nature" (–Gurdjieff), fighting habits with practices to achieve an ideal.
+Then one struggles "against nature" (–Gurdjieff), overcoming habits with practices to achieve an ideal.
 Jean Liedloff warned about this adversarial approach to life.
 As Jesus told Peter, "Get thee behind me, Satan."
-Satan is the Adversary, the liar, the thief.
+Satan is the Adversary: the liar, thief, killer, and destroyer.

 Hygiene begins with an assumption of natural harmony, of non-contradiction.
 It gives a logical, non-adversarial explanation of illness.
 This naturally motivates one to fulfill his supportive role in illness, which functions to restore health.